iluxu/comminucation/README.md

 I am more advanced in Angular now and EUI (You remember when I install it the first time?)
 I assume you use it now.

-Anyway, I'm looking for a job now is Brussels.
+Anyway, I'm looking for a job now in Brussels.
 If you have something in mind please tell me :)

 Regards,